controlecidadao/samantha_ia/README.md

   A terminal window will open.
 This is the **server-side** of Samantha IA.

-  For now, just press `ENTER` when you're asked if you want to download the model links.
+  For now, just press `ENTER` to say 'NO' to the questions.
 Samantha IA will open in a new browser tab.
 This is the **browser-side**.

 <br><br>
 # 📝 Future Improvements